 Best Practice: Keeping SSL Certificate Information on Local License Servers Synchronized with Certificate Updates in FlexNet Operations Cloud

-The SSL certificate for FlexNet Operations Cloud is updated annually.
+The SSL (Secure Sockets Layer) certificate for FlexNet Operations Cloud is updated annually.
 Periodically the intermediate (about every 10 years) and root (about every 20 years) certificates are also updated.
 The FlexNet Embedded local license server relies on the intermediate and root certificate chain to communicate with FlexNet Operations Cloud.
 In early 2023, FlexNet Operations will update its SSL certificate, and this update will include a new intermediate certificate.

 The following instructions are best practices to have a local license server prepared for this and other future certificate updates in FlexNet Operations Cloud.